 Q.1-Q.4.
-Less Than Significant Impact The proposed project would not generate additional traffic as it would not construct facilities - residential, commercial or otherwise - that would generate additional vehicular traffic.
-The project is not expected to result in additional vehicular trips, impacts to the area's levels of service or affect trip distributions within the project area.
-Roadway safety conditions are expected to improve upon project completion.
+Less Than Significant Impact The proposed Project is not considered a generator of additional traffic as it would not construct facilities; residential, commercial or otherwise, however the Project is expected to result in inducing demand of 50 VMT per day, impacts to the area's levels of service, or affect trip distributions within the Project area.
+The Project includes width for pedestrian and bicycle passage.
+Roadway safety conditions are expected to improve upon Project completion.

-Emergency vehicles could experience minor delays in the project area during the construction phase.
-However, emergency vehicle access to, and passage around, the project site would be ensured through adherence to applicable standards.
-As described in Section O of this document (Public Services), the project will be required to adhere to pertinent construction site standards, including those of the City Code, Caltrans, and the CBC.
-The proposed improvements, which would bring the existing facilities in the project site up to current design standards, would provide safer passage for emergency vehicles following the completion of the project.
+As described in Section O of this document (Public Services), the Project will be required to adhere to pertinent construction site standards, including those of the City Code, Caltrans, and the CBC.
+The proposed improvements, which would bring the existing facilities in the Project site up to current design standards, would provide safer passage for emergency vehicles following the completion of the Project.

-Relative to these traffic and transportation factors, the proposed project would generate less than significant impacts.
+Relative to these traffic and transportation factors, the proposed Project would generate less than significant impacts.

 R. Tribal Cultural Resources Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a.
-Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or Х b.
-A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
-X
+Would the Project cause a substantial adversible change in the significance of a tribal cultur resource, defined in Public Resources Code section 21074 as either a site, feature, place cultural landscape that is geographically define in terms of the size and scope of the landscape sacred place, or object with cultural value to California Native American tribe, and that is: ral de ee, ed ee, a.
+Listed or eligible for listing in the Californ Register of Historical Resources, or in a loc register of historical resources as defined Public Resources Code section 5020.1(k), cal in Х b.
+A resource determined by the lead agence in its discretion and supported by substantial evidence, to be significant pursuant criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+In applying the criteria set forth in subdivision (c) Public Resource Code Section 5024.1, the lead agency shall consider the significant of the resource to a California National American tribe. ial to lic ng of he ce Х

-The project is not anticipated to cause a substantial adverse change in the significance of a tribal cultural resource.
-The project site is classified as an area of High Sensitivity on the Archaeological Sensitivity Areas Map in the Chico General Plan.
-The project site was located within the traditional boundaries of the Konkow, or Valley Maidu tribe.
-The Konkow inhabited a large geographic area that encompassed the Sacramento River and east to the Sierra/Cascade canyons and foothills east of Chico.
+The Project is not anticipated to cause a substantial adverse change in the significance of a tribal cultural resource.
+The Project site is classified as an area of High Sensitivity on the Archaeological Sensitivity Areas Map in the Chico General Plan.
+The Project site is located within the traditional boundaries of the Konkow, or Valley Maidu tribe.
+Historically, the Konkow inhabited a large geographic area that encompassed the Sacramento River and east to the Sierra/Cascade canyons and foothills east of Chico.

 R.1.a - R.1.b.
 Less Than Significant with Mitigation Incorporated.
 A Tribal Cultural Resource is a site feature, place, cultural landscape, sacred place or object, which is of cultural value to a Tribe.
-According to Butte County constraints mapping, the project site is not located in an area considered to have a high archeological sensitivity.
+According to Butte County constraints mapping, the Project site is not located in an area considered to have a high archeological sensitivity.
 Often, cultural resources are found in foothill areas, areas with high bluffs, rock outcroppings, areas overlooking deer migratory corridors, or near bodies of water.
-The project site is located in the Sacramento Valley and has been extensively disturbed by residential and transportation infrastructure development.
+The Project site is located in the Sacramento Valley and has been extensively disturbed by residential and transportation infrastructure development.